pytest-dev/pytest-mock/README.rst

 Spy
 ---

-The spy acts exactly like the original method in all cases, except the spy also tracks method calls, return values and exceptions raised.
+The ``mocker.spy`` object acts exactly like the original method in all cases, except the spy also tracks method calls, return values and exceptions raised.

 .. code-block:: python